TrojanDaniel/DSCI560/README.md

 4- Extract the dependencies of your virtual environment

-  a  These are extracted dependencies which are stored in requirements.txt.
+  a  These are dependencies installed in virtual environment

 ![image](https://raw.githubusercontent.com/TrojanDaniel/DSCI560/master/venv_screenshots/requirements.png)